Lascar: Britain

 The transitory presence of lascars continued into the 1930s, with the Port of London Authority mentioning lascars in a February 1931 article, writing that: "Although appearing so out of place in the East End, they are well able to look after themselves, being regular seamen who came to the Docks time after time and have learnt a little English and know how to buy what they want."

 In 1932, the Indian National Congress survey of "all Indians outside India" estimated that there were 7,128 Indians in the United Kingdom, which included students, former lascars, and professionals such as doctors.
 The resident Indian population of Birmingham was recorded at 100.
-By 1945 it was 1,000.
+By 1945, it was 1,000.

+Surat Alley is a notable activist who fought for the rights of lascars within the Britain within the 1930s and 1940s.

-Lascars in Canada
+Canada

 Lascars were on board late 18th-century and early 19th-century ships arriving on the Pacific coast of north-west North America.
 In most cases the ships sailed from Macau, though some came from India.